COIN OPERATED ARCADE TECHNICAL GAME TIPS AND HOW TO'S.

 There are approximately three sizes of wide body playfield glass depending on the game's manufacturer.
 You will have to measure the game as different pinball manufactures made different widths and lengths for their wide body pinball playfields.

-Standard (non-wide body) sized playfield glass is a 3/16" thick tempered glass measuring 21 inches x 43 inches.
+Standard (non-wide body) Williams sized playfield glass is a 3/16" thick tempered glass measuring 21 inches wide x 43 inches long.

 Nerdy Note: Glass is manufactured using powered silica spread over a melted hot lead bath.
 A lead bath has an inherently flat surface and is the easiest way to melt and make clear flat glass sheets.
 Leaded glass has lead added to it during the silica melting process and does not get the lead from the lead bath.
 Lead is added to glass to block ultra violet rays.